Corps of Cadets demonstrates its commitment to service

 Golf Company stepped up as the primary volunteers to collect trash and recycling.
 In 2013, two more companies, Hotel and India, joined the effort to provide setup and teardown support for the event.

 Justin Camputaro, director of Student Centers and Activities, said cadets play an integral role in Gobblerfest.
 “In the past, we had to pull volunteers from all over campus and often were still stretching to accomplish all of the tasks necessary for an event of this magnitude.
-The cadets made this year so smooth that often the staff were taken back by the lack of work we had to do, seeing the cadets already had things under control.
+The cadets made this year so smooth that often the staff were taken aback by the lack of work we had to do, seeing the cadets already had things under control.
 It was incredible to see with just a little direction, how much they completely took the lead. ”

 Echo and the White Ribbon Campaign